cstrawberry/predictive-universe/docs/paper/appendices/appendix_g_gauge_emergence.md

 ### G.8.6 Emergent Couplings and Masses

 The specific numerical values of gauge couplings ($g_s,g_2,g_Y$) and fermion Yukawas are determined by the location and depth of the PCE minimum.
-Computing these from first principles requires evaluating the D-dependent coefficients in the PCE potential (Eq.
-G.8.5) from MPU microdynamics.
+Computing these from first principles requires evaluating the D-dependent coefficients in the PCE potential (Equation G.8.5) from MPU microdynamics.
 The ratios between these couplings are further constrained by the PCE optimization, a topic explored in **Appendix W**, and a concrete, attractor-matched estimate for the fine-structure constant is provided in **Appendix Z** (with order‑unity matching fixed at the PCE capacity point).

 ## G.9 A Proposed Pathway Toward Deriving the Fine‑Structure Constant $\alpha_{\mathrm{em}}$